 We Brazilians always say that São Paulo is the city that never stops.
-Well, this time it has – in fact, it’s been stopped for the past 10 days.
+Well, this time it has – in fact, it’s been stopped for the past 10 days by a truckers’ strike.

 Over the past week, roads have been blocked and truckers, who are responsible for 60 percent of cargo transportation in Brazil, have not worked.
 Fuel and food supplies are lacking in most urban centers.
 São Paulo has declared a state of emergency.
 Over 270 flights were canceled because there was simply no fuel left for airplanes.
 And Uber prices have gone through the roof, if you can manage to even find one.

 Last week, the government tried to negotiate with the truckers on strike and caved to their main requests.
 That wasn’t enough.
 The president’s office announced further concessions on Sunday, and yet those still weren’t enough.

 On Tuesday afternoon, there remained over 500 roadblocks across the country.
 The leaders of the strike have lost control over the protesting truckers, with extremist movements, on both the left and right, have tried to seize the opportunity to influence workers.
 How did it get so bad, and what will happen now?
 That’s what we’re discussing this week on Explaining Brazil.

 Listen and subscribe to our podcast from your mobile device: